Looking for a free POS solution?

-Because of the integral connection between social media and email marketing, it is important to look at the social media-specific aspects of MailChimp.
+Because of the integral connection between social media and email marketing, it is important to look at the specific social media aspects of Mailchimp.

-- Social Sharing – Available with all plans, this feature allows you to automatically post newsletter updates to Facebook and Twitter, as well as tracking stats and creating a social sign-up page to generate new subscribers.
+- Organic Social Posting: Available with all plans, this feature allows you to post to Facebook, Instagram, and Twitter.

-With over seven million users, MailChimp takes security — and privacy — seriously.
-The company has message transfer agents (MTAs) located in data centers located throughout the United States, and those centers are protected by both physical and electronic safeguards.
-With DDOS mitigation in place at all data centers and even an “in case of nuclear attack on a data center” continuity of service plan, MailChimp seems unlikely to be caught off guard.
+With over seven million users, Mailchimp takes security — and privacy — seriously.
+The company has message transfer agents (MTAs) located in data centers located throughout the United States, and both physical and electronic safeguards protect those centers.
+With DDOS mitigation in place at all data centers and even an “in case of a nuclear attack on a data center” continuity of service plan, Mailchimp seems unlikely to be caught off guard.

 Large mailing lists are stored in individual databases to protect against data corruption or overlap.
-(Smaller accounts, including free accounts, share databases.)
-You can read more on MailChimp’s security measures here.
-The company is SOC II compliant, and will provide their full SOC II report to anyone who wants it, provided that individual first signs an NDA.
+(Smaller accounts, including free accounts, share databases).
+The company is PCI DSS and SOC II compliant and will provide its full SOC II report to anyone who wants it, provided that the individual first signs an NDA.

-MailChimp also provides its users with resources to better understand email security, including a downloadable Email Security Guide (PDF).
-Additionally, the company supports Google Authenticator: a free, optional add-on which provides users with two-factor authentication when signing into MailChimp.
+Additionally, Mailchimp has a dedicated internal security team that monitors and tests for vulnerabilities.
+Mailchimp also provides its users with resources to better understand email security, including a downloadable Email Security Guide.
+Additionally, the company supports Google Authenticator, a free, optional add-on that provides users with two-factor authentication when signing into Mailchimp.

-MailChimp is a mature, time-tested and easy-to-pick-up ESP; the company offers a great selection of features at a reasonable price, and its security and privacy policies are at the top end of the industry.
-The basics of the software are easy to use, and recent changes to the knowledge base have made advanced features more accessible to broader range of users.
-The free plan is very generous for users with modest campaign needs.
-MailChimp’s recent upgrades have largely focused on segmentation and automation features, adding an incredible amount of depth to what was already a very strong program.
+Mailchimp ticks a lot of boxes in email marketing features and is continuously improving value to all plan levels by adding new services and even more features.
+The Mailchimp brand is mature, time-tested, and easy to pick up.
+Not only does it offer a great selection of features at a reasonable price, but its security and privacy policies are at the top end of the industry.
+The basics of the software are easy to use, and updated tutorials and guides have made advanced features even more accessible to a broader range of users.
+The free plan is very generous for users with basic requirements in sending emails, and now with added social tools and single-use automations, including a welcome email, we think the free price tag is a pretty amazing find.
+Mailchimp’s recent upgrades have focused on segmentation and automation features as well as social and even a hosted free website.
+All of these add an incredible amount of depth to what was already a robust program.

-Lack of phone support is potentially a downside, particularly if you need help immediately or are having difficulty phrasing the problem.
-Balancing this issue, however, is the fact that so many people use MailChimp that it’s usually not that hard to find a third party video or guide that addresses your problem.
+As far as the downside to this platform, we have to recognize that the lack of phone support is potentially a downside, particularly if you need help immediately or are having difficulty phrasing the problem.
+Another thing to remember is that only paid accounts receive email support after the first 30 days.
+Balancing this issue, however, is the fact that since so many people use Mailchimp, it’s usually not that hard to find a third-party video or guide that addresses your problem.

-If you’re in the market for an ESP, there’s little risk in giving MailChimp a test drive yourself to see if it meets the needs of your business.
+If you’re in the market for an email marketing platform, there’s little risk in giving Mailchimp a test drive yourself to see if it meets the needs of your business.